TriumphLLC/Blend4Web/deploy/doc/en/_sources/logic_editor.txt

     * ``World`` - global coordinate space.
     * ``Parent`` - local coordinate system of the parent of the object specified by the ``Object`` parameter.
 Parent object's origin point is used as the center of coordinates, while its angles of rotation define the directions of the coordinate axes.
     * ``Local`` - local coordinate space of the selected object.
-Similar to the ``Parent`` coordinate space, but in this case, the origin point of the object itelf is used as the origin of coordinates.
+Similar to the ``Parent`` coordinate space, but in this case, the origin point of the object itself is used as the origin of coordinates.

     Set to ``World`` by default.